Blessing's Creative Voice

 Outcome Artistic Expression & Confidence

-Your donation supports our creative arts programs and provides art supplies for students.
+Your donation supports our Community Arts programme and provides supplies for participants across Uyo and Akwa Ibom State.

 Donate Today